 Are you an alumni of one of our programmes or interested in working with us to deliver our oracy programmes?

 Our Education Network helps us to deliver many of our educational programmes and ensures that we reach schools all over England and Wales.

-Mentors support young people to take part in our Discover Your Voice Programme, delivering public speaking and debating workshops schools across England and Wales.
-They also have the opportunity to work on our bespoke training programmes, such as Debate Academy, and to deliver workshops across the world as part of our International Debate Tours.
+- Mentors support young people to take part in our Discover Your Voice Programme, delivering public speaking and debating workshops schools across England and Wales.

 We take great pride in the passion and expertise of our mentors and judges, without them we would not be able to help thousands of young people to discover their voice.

 Across the UK we have many branches of the ESU, each offering more localised activities and events which may be more convenient for you to visit.

 Amongst other things, our branches run fundraising events in order to fund the work of the ESU in the schools and communities local to you, most notably our Discover Your Voice workshops.
 The branches also run the first rounds of our UK Public Speaking Competition, with the branch winners progressing to Regional Finals and, ultimately, the Grand Final in Cambridge.
 Our branches also run social and cultural events, including lunches and talks.
 Each branch has it's own committee elected from its branch members.
 They are always on the lookout for volunteers, so do make yourself known to the Chairman!

 Our International ESUs enable people around the world to benefit from the educational programmes and activities of our organisation.